 Please refer to the Age Groups and Yardages Chart as CADDIES FOR 18-HOLE PLAYERS(Boys 12-13) are permitted to help assist players on course but ARE NOT PERMITTED TO ASSIST THEIR PLAYER ON PUTTING GREENS.

 Boys 14-18 and must carry (or pull) their clubs without assistance.
 Shuttles from greens to tee boxes are permitted only when provided for by RHJT event staff.
 Spectators may not shuttle players between holes unless specifically authorized at the start of tournament play.
 No exceptions.
 First offense – warning.
 Second offense – 2 stroke penalty.
-Subsequent offenses – double par on that hole.
+Subsequent offenses – double par on that hole (disqualification for 36-hole players).

 Pull carts are allowed unless prohibited by the host golf course.